 11 Tips for Yoga Newbies

-You see them smiling at you as they walk around the room or demonstrate poses, but do you ever wonder what your yoga teachers are thinking?
+You see them smiling at you as they walk around or demonstrate poses, but do you ever wonder what your yoga teachers are thinking?

 FIND OUR SCHEDULE